Electoral district of Heffron: History

+Geography

-Heffron includes the suburbs of Alexandria, Beaconsfield, Centennial Park, Erskineville, Kensington, Kingsford, Mascot, Moore Park, Rosebery, St Peters, Sydenham, Tempe, Waterloo, Zetland and parts of Eastlakes, Randwick and The University of NSW.
+On its current boundaries, Heffron includes the suburbs of Alexandria, Beaconsfield, Waterloo, Zetland, Rosebery, Mascot, St Peters, Sydenham, Tempe, most of Eastlakes and Kensington and parts of Kingsford.
 Sydney (Kingsford Smith) Airport is located within the electorate.
 The district was named after Bob Heffron who was the local MP for Botany and Maroubra.
 The seat was contested for the first time in the year 1973, won by Laurie Brereton and has always been held by the Labor party.